Hermann Detzner: Four years in the unexplored interior of New Guinea

 Rather than comply, Detzner led his party on a forced march north to the Markham Valley.
 His route is uncertain, but his description of a valley with steep grassy ravines entering from east and west may place the latter part of his journey in the Langimar Valley, through which flows a tributary of the Watut River.
 A clash with local people that he describes, has been identified as having occurred at Rangama among with Middle Watut people.
 Once on the Watut itself, the party built rafts and floated downstream to the Markham.

 His final destination was Sattelberg on the Huon peninsula.
 His second in command, Sergeant Konradt, who suffered from frequent bouts of malaria, and a German officer, were captured by the Australians by spring 1915.
 Eventually, Detzner found his way to the vicinity of a Lutheran mission at the Sattelberg, at a foggy, cool area at 800 m, above Finschhafen.
 The Sattelberg mission was one of the Neuendettelsau Mission Society enterprises established by the Old Lutheran missionary, Johann Flierl, in 1885.
 This station, and additional mission stations in Heldbach, Simbang, Tami Islands, and Simbu, were an important evangelical presence in the Morobe Province.
 The missionaries had signed oaths of neutrality for the Australians, who allowed them to remain at their Stations and continue their work.

 Once Detzner reached the vicinity of the Sattelberg Mission, nearby villagers in the Borrum valley housed him and his remaining men, which had dwindled to about 20 soldiers, plus four European officers and, on his behalf, the villagers sought assistance from the Sattelberg director, Christian Keyser, and another missionary, Otto Thiele.
 They reluctantly agreed to keep Detzner's presence a secret.
 Among the villagers, Detzner established a base camp from which he could depart at short notice.
 The valley was relatively secure for him, and inaccessible for the Australians, but if they ventured too close to his base, Detzner and his men would retreat into the mountainous Saruwaged, or, if necessary, further into the Finisterre mountains.
 These were rugged and remote locations, accessible to Detzner, who had the help of native guides, but which the Australians, who usually travelled in larger patrols, could not penetrate.

 Detzner and his band stayed near the Sattelberg Mission for the remainder of the war.
 After the war, however, Detzner would claim he had roamed throughout the eastern jungles of the island, eluding Australian patrols and making little effort to hide.
-He said he flew the Imperial German flag (sewn from dyed loincloths) in villages throughout the bush, and marched his command through the jungle, loudly singing such patriotic German songs as "Watch on the Rhine" (Die Wacht am Rhein) and popular sentimental ballads like "The Linden Tree" (Der Lindenbaum).
+He said he flew the Imperial German flag (sewn from dyed loincloths) in villages throughout the bush, and marched his command through the jungle, loudly singing such patriotic German songs as "Watch on the Rhine" (Die Wacht am Rhein) and popular sentimental ballads like Der Lindenbaum.
 The Australian garrison was probably not aware of Detzner's activities.